Can You Afford the American Dream?

 Where can you afford the American Dream?
 Enter your salary to find out which countries you could live in – and which are simply too costly.

 Where Can You Afford to Live the American Dream?

 For many people around the world, it’s clear that the cost of living to North American standards exceeds salaries, making it difficult or impossible to live the traditional definition of the American Dream.
 For some, the concept of living the American Dream simply means leading a rich and fulfilling life in a comfortable home, surrounded with loved ones.

 Are you ready to start living your dream?
 Finding the right home for your family may be the next step.
-We are an industry-leading brokerage in the Greater Toronto and Vancouver area, but we will expand to the rest of Canada in 2016.
+We are an industry-leading brokerage in the Greater Toronto and Vancouver area.
 Give us a call at (416) 800-0812 or visit TheRedPin.com.

 The majority of the data were gathered from numbeo.com on November 14, 2015.

 Average post-tax salaries were taken directly from Numbeo.com.
 Salaries reflect a single-income household.
 The numbers for telecommuting were obtained by swapping the average local monthly salary with the average U.S. monthly salary.

 All expenses were calculated on a monthly basis using pricing data from Numbeo.com.